polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 Notice the relationship between the `[Slot(Name = "acme.foo")]` C# code and the way we invoke the **[acme.foo]** slot from Hyperlambda afterwards.
 It might help to imagine Hyperlambda as a simple string/type Dictionary, which resolves an object from your IoC container, using the name of the node as the key.
+And in fact, this is _exactly_ how Hyperlambda is implemented - As a string/type dictionary, creating instance of your slots using your IoC container.

 To create your own slots, follow the recipe below.